weavejester/compojure/README.markdown

     +- app             - Your web application code
     |
     +- config
-    |  +- boot.clj     - The script that sets up Compojure
+    |  +- boot.clj     - The script that initializes Compojure
     |
     +- jars            - The jar files used by the application
     |
+    +- lib
-    +- lib             - Global libraries for Compojure
+    |  +- compojure    - The Compojure libraries
+    |  +- contrib      - Libraries from Clojure Contrib
     |
-    +- modules         - Contains all the Compojure modules
-    |  +- *
-    |     +- init.clj  - Each module has an init.clj to initiate it
-    |     +- jars      - And may also have a directory for jar files
-    |
     +- public          - Static files that are served if no route is found
     |
     +- script
-       +- repl         - The sh script that starts the Compojure REPL
+       +- repl         - Starts an interactive REPL

-By default, the boot.clj file will load in any .clj file in the app directory, including in subdirectories.
+       +- run          - Runs non-interactively

 Core Modules